COVID-19 pandemic in Namibia: During & after June 2020

+Deaths

 July 2020

 On 10 July 116 days after the arrival of COVID-19 in Namibia, the first death was reported.
 A 45-year-old man from Walvis Bay, Erongo region, presented to a health facility on 5 July with complaints of dizziness, cough and difficulty in breathing.
 His condition deteriorated quickly and he died on 8 July.
-After a positive confirmatory result of COVID-19, his death was announced on 10 July by Dr. Kalumbi Shangula, the Minister of Health and Social Services.
+After a positive confirmatory result of COVID-19, his death was announced on 10 July by Kalumbi Shangula, the Minister of Health and Social Services.

 The second death was announced on 14 July.
 A patient with pre-existing medical conditions (diabetes mellitus) died and a subsequent test confirmed that the deceased had COVID-19.
 The patient was a 44-year-old male from Walvis Bay.

 19 July: One new death has been announced by the Health Ministry.
 The deceased, a 45-year-old man with a chronic illness, died at his home.
 He did not turn up for work on Monday, 13 July.
 He did, however, complain of a headache the previous day.
 After calls to him were left unanswered, the police was informed.
 His body was discovered and transported to the local mortuary.
 A positive COVID-19 test confirmed his probable cause of death.

 Another death was announced on 20 July.
 The patient was managed at a private hospital in Walvis Bay.

 3 new deaths were announced on 21 July.
 All 3 were from Walvis Bay.

 An 8th death due to COVID-19 was announced on 26 July.
 This case, like all the others, originated from Walvis Bay where a current epidemic of local transmission is happening.
 The deceased, a 47-year-old man, had underlying health conditions and died in a private health setting.

 One more death was announced on 29 July.
 A 44-year-old woman with pre-existing conditions presented to a public hospital on 21 July.
 Her condition became worse and she died on 28 July 2020.

 The first death of Windhoek in the Khomas region was announced on 30 July.
 The deceased, a 41-year-old male, presented to hospital on 27 July, but died one day later.
 He had underlying medical conditions.